pugetsoundaa/meetinglist/README.md

 # 12sml_v2

-## A JavaScript implentation of the 12sml meeting list application using a Google Sheet as the data source.
+## A JavaScript implementation of the 12sml [12 Step Meeting List] web application using a Google Sheet as the data source.

-## See www.piercecountyaa.org for an example of the web application in use.
+## See www.piercecountyaa.org for an example

 ## Places that need updating when adding a new meeting code:
 ### meeting list Google Sheet